Essential workers with kids juggle jobs, childcare

-After Rosie Dinan gets off her 12-hour night shift at Catholic Medical Center’s intensive care unit, she comes home to be mom, playmate and teacher for her 6-year-old daughter, Lavena.
+After Rosie Dinan gets off her 12-hour night shift as a nurse at Catholic Medical Center’s intensive care unit, she comes home to be mom, playmate and teacher for her 6-year-old daughter, Lavena.

 Dinan and her husband, a diesel mechanic, are “essential” workers and cannot work remotely.
 With schools and day cares closed, they have had to take days off to make sure someone is home with Lavena.